gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'get_pub_keys' parameter is present only if the joining node wants to retrieve the public keys of the group members from the Group Manager during the join process (see {{sec-public-keys-of-joining-nodes}}).
 Otherwise, this parameter MUST NOT be present.

 * The 'client_cred' parameter, if present, includes the public key of the joining node.
-In case the joining node knows the encoding of public keys in the OSCORE group, as well as the countersignature algorithm and possible associated parameters used in the OSCORE group, the included public key MUST be in a consistent format.
+In case the joining node knows the encoding of public keys in the OSCORE group, as well as the countersignature algorithm and possible associated parameters used in the OSCORE group, the included public key MUST be compatible with those criteria.
+That is, the public key MUST be encoded according to the encoding of public keys in the OSCORE group, and MUST be compatible with the countersignature algorithm and possible associated parameters used in the OSCORE group.
 This parameter MAY be omitted if: i) the joining node is asking to access the group exclusively as monitor; or ii) the Group Manager already acquired this information, for instance during a past join process.
 In any other case, this parameter MUST be present.

 Furthermore, the CBOR map specified as payload of the Join Request MAY also include the following additional parameter, which MUST be present if the 'client_cred' parameter is present.